Hello, Goodbye: Promotional films

 The band made three promotional clips for "Hello, Goodbye".
 Filmed on 10 November 1967 at the Saville Theatre in London, a theatre leased by Epstein since 1966, the clips were directed by McCartney.
 The first one shows the Beatles dressed in their Sgt.
-Pepper uniforms, apart from a brief cut-away where the group are wearing their 1963-era matching collarless suits.
+Pepper uniforms, apart from some brief cut-aways where the group are wearing their 1963-era matching collarless suits.
 In author John Winn's description of the three clips, this version shows the Beatles performing the song against a psychedelic backdrop, while over the coda they are joined on the stage by female hula dancers.
 Starr is seen playing a miniature drum kit and, unusually, Lennon appears without his granny glasses.
 In the second clip, the Beatles mime to the song dressed in more conventional attire and with the stage backdrop depicting a rural setting.
 The third version combines footage shot during these two scenes with the band playing the song before what Winn terms a "glittery pastel backdrop".
 (Note: According to Winn, this third film is "by far the most entertaining version", since the Beatles are seen "flirting with the dancers, running across the stage, and dancing frenetically".)